Willtech/DistributedUrandom/Remote/Python/README.md

 Setup requires `pip install requests` if not installed.
 run `duigcoremote.py`
 Check result.
-Debug output is available if required.
+Debug output is available if requireremoved in this version.